I. Application and Scope

 (2) The final regular rate received by the employee.

-6. Information must be provided to every non-exempt employee explaining the overtime provisions of the Fair Labor Standards Act (FLSA), and his/her rights and obligations under those provisions.
+6. Information must be provided to every non-exempt employee explaining the overtime provisions of the Fair Labor Standards Act (FLSA), and their rights and obligations under those provisions.
 See Attachment A.

 7. Exempt employees will be paid on a salary basis.